Amos Humiston: Historiography

 After numerous postbellum retellings and a 1993 memorial regarding the story at Gettysburg, Pennsylvania, historian Mark H. Dunkelman published Humiston's 1999 biography using Humiston's war letters—including a May 1863 poem of how Humiston missed his family.

 In popular culture

-Humiston's service at Gettysburg is dramatized in 2011 documentary Gettysburg.
+Humiston's service at Gettysburg is dramatized in the 2011 documentary film Gettysburg.

-In the 2012 film Abraham Lincoln Vampire Hunter, a Federal unit, presumably the 154th New York Volunteer Infantry, is attacked by Confederate vampires and only one member survives.
+In the 2012 film Abraham Lincoln: Vampire Hunter, a Federal unit, presumably the 154th New York Volunteer Infantry, is attacked by Confederate vampires and only one member survives.
 A photograph falls out of a soldier's hand and falls to the ground near the camera.
 It is the same one that Sergeant Humiston carried.

+Russell Moore wrote and recorded a song about Humiston, titled "A Picture of Three Children", for the 2013 album God Didn't Choose Sides: Civil War True Stories about Real People.